Crockpot Cornish Game Hens

 What is a cornish game hen?

-• Cornish game hens are in fact a chicken, though they a specific breed and are butchered earlier than standard chickens.
+• Cornish game hens are, in fact, a type of chicken.
+However, they are a specific breed and are butchered earlier than standard chickens.

 • They contain less fat and calories than standard chicken.